About Captain Anderson's Marina

 Brothers Max and Walter opened Capt.
 Anderson’s Restaurant in 1960, and it was sold to the Patronis brothers Johnny and Jimmy Patronis, the present owners, in 1967, following the death of Capt.
 Walter Anderson.
 Under the skilled hands of the Patronis brothers, second generation Greek Americans who were born into the culinary business, Capt.
 Anderson’s Restaurant has become world famous and has been rated as one of Florida’s top ten eateries for the past several years.

 Capt.
 George W. Davis & Sons, Inc., purchased half interest in Capt.
 Anderson’s Marina in early 1982 from Mrs. Judy Beth Anderson Groom, daughter of the late Capt.
 Walter Anderson.
 Capt.
 Max Anderson, dean of active Bay County Fishing Skippers and, at 77, patriarch of the famed Anderson fishing family, remained as owner of the other half interest in the marina.
-The Andersons operated from the old Panama City Municipal Dock, forerunner of the present Downtown Marina, before moving to the Grand Lagoon.
+The Andersons operated from their docks downtown just west of the Panama City Municipal Dock, forerunner of the present Downtown Marina, before moving to the Grand Lagoon.

 Pioneer settlers of Allenton in east Bay County, the Davis family started its party fishing boat business in 1946, with the late Capt.
 George W. Davis as the founder.
 The famous Davis Queen Fleet operated out of St. Andrew’s Municipal marina prior to the merger with Anderson Fleet and moving to Grand Lagoon on April 1, 1982.
 The Anderson-Davis Families have a combination of over 200 years of fishing experience in local waters.